w3f/Grants-Program/applications/nitaswap.md

 * **Price Slippage:** The static pricing is not adaptive to market dynamics.
 This leads to arbitrage opportunities.
 * **Divergent Loss:** When market price fluctuates, arbitrageurs exploit the pricing inefficiencies with liquidity provider token loss.
 * **Capital Efficiency:** Tokens are deposited to liquidity pool for pricing purposes only.
 Capital efficiency is low as a result.

 #### ML Enabled Solution
 ![solution](https://drive.google.com/uc?id=1oRBjxIPVsRX-02i7kg1xMruxRcjAtn8P)

+The root cause lies in the mechanical nature of the pricing functions.
+Therefore, we propose to use machine learning for adpative and dynamic price learning.
+The onchain pricing leverages machine learning and can therefore navigates liquidity trilemma dynamically given different market situations

 ### Project Details